-The best shop vacuums give you lengthy hoses, several different extension tools and power cords that extend up to 20 feet and can be locked in place.
-It's also helpful to get a shop vacuum with a big tank, and our top-notch vacuums have tanks as big as 14 gallons.
+Some top-rated shop vacuums have tanks as big as 14 gallons, allowing you to deal with serious messes in one cleaning session.
 However, you might not need something so large for the jobs you do and the storage space you have.
-In that case, you can get vacuums with tanks as small as 2 gallons.
+In that case, you can get vacuums with tanks as small as two gallons.

 Shop vacuums come with different filters – some are cloth bags you must replace, others are cartridges you can clean and reuse.
 Most models come with a pleated cartridge filter, which is easier to change and less likely to leak than a foam or cloth filter.

 Shop vac attachments: What to look out for